nacalang2030-sudo/Q1---Trackademia/README.md

 - It is beginner-friendly and readable
 - It allows fast development of logic-based systems
 - It provides built-in data structures like lists and dictionaries
-- It is suitable for console-based applications
+- It supports GUI development through Tkinter library
 - No external libraries were used, keeping the system simple and focused on core programming concepts

 ## Design Decisions and Trade-offs

-### Console-Based Interface
+### GUI-Based Interface
-**Decision:** Used a text-based menu system.
+**Decision:** Used a JSON file storage to save and load data.

-**Trade-off:** Less visually interactive than a GUI, however it simplifies development and focuses on logic.
+**Trade-off:**  More complex to develop than a text-based interface, but significantly improves user experience and visual interaction.

 ### In-Memory Data Storage
 **Decision:** Data is stored in dictionaries and lists during runtime.

-**Trade-off:** Data is not saved permanently after the program closes, but this keeps it simpler and avoids file or database complexity.
+**Trade-off:** Data is required manual saving to preserve data, but this keeps it simpler and easy to manage.

 ### Menu Loop Structure
-**Decision:** Used `while True` loop for continuous interaction.
+**Decision:** Used Tkinter's eent-driven programming.

-**Benefit:** Keeps the program running until the user exits and improves user experience.
+**Benefit:** Smoother user interaction through buttons and GUI events.

 ## Ethical Considerations
 Trackademia follows responsible programming practices:
 - No collection of personal or sensitive data
 - All code is original and written by the developers
 - No misuse of external copyrighted material
-- The system avoids storing confidential information
+- The data is stored locally in a JSON file and is not shared externally.

 ### Programming and Computing Ethics
 This project aligns with the ACM Code of Ethics by: